elBukkit/MagicPlugin/MIGRATION.md

 * I removed the swapping out of enchantable items by default, custom enchanting works in recent CB builds.
 Change "wand_item_enchantable" in config.yml back if you still need this functionality.
-* Rollback was renamed to Rewind for clarity (hopefully)

 ## 3.0